Do I need to provide extra pay or time off during the Thanksgiving holiday?

 You may have difficulty finding a contractor or freelancer who is willing to work for their normal rate on Thanksgiving.
 In such cases, you may want to consider offering extra pay as an incentive to secure the help your business needs.

-Are contractors or freelancers entitled to time off for Thanksgiving when it is provided to employees?
+Are contractors or freelancers entitled to time off for Thanksgiving?

 No. One difference between contractors and employees is that contractors do not accrue paid time off.
 Contractors and freelancers get paid only when they work or per the terms of their agreement.